JustPause/CS50FinalProject/ReadMe.md

 Only my will be working on this project

 ## In the world of software, most everything takes longer to implement than you expect.
 And so it’s not uncommon to accomplish less in a fixed amount of time than you hope.
 What might you consider to be a good outcome for your project?
 A better outcome?
 The best outcome?

 till the new yeat to make a cli password genoreitor and saver

 ---

-##ToDo
+## ToDo

 1. [ ] Passwords genoreitor
 2. [ ] Encripror metod
 3. [ ] DataBase comunicasion syatem
-    - The data shode be a user **username**, **Password**
+    -  [ ] The data shode be a user **username**, **Password**
 4. [ ] Encript under master paswor

-1. - [ ] open file to chek if its wirte file, to that my placing some text in the firest file
+1. [ ] open file to chek if its wirte file, to that my placing some text in the firest file